wp-plugins/media-file-renamer/readme.txt

 == Wishlist ==

 Do you have suggestions?
-Feel free to contact me at http://www.totorotimes.com.
+Feel free to contact me at <a href='http://www.totorotimes.com'>Totoro Times</a>.